citelao/sensible/_coffee_shop/5-hackme.md

 * Accidentally (in **error**) emailing your boss the photo you meant to send to your spouse.
 * Losing your entire backup hard drive in an **environmental** disaster.

-You can also probably imagine the simple external case:

-* Having your password breached, along with 1000s of other passwords, because your bank (**enterprise**) stored passwords insecurely and got hacked.

-And the privacy issue:

-* Having intimate photos leak because you added them to a public album that you thought was **private**.

-It might not be clear how viruses work or how hackers get in, but that's ok.
-We'll explore the technical side of these questions later.
+It might not be clear how viruses work or how hackers get in, but that doesn't mean you can't be smart about security.
+You may not even have the whole answer, but you have some of it.

+You may know you're not playing with a full deck, but sometimes that's ok.

 ## Ranking threats: look for "scalable" and "large-scale"

-In the next sections, we'll go through each of these types of attacks to look for patterns and understand how they work.
-As we do, remember the takeaway from [the last section]({{site.baseurl}}/hackers/): hackers need money.
+In the absence of data, remember the takeaway from [the last section]({{site.baseurl}}/hackers/): hackers need money.

-This is the key to understanding and contextualizing different cybersecurity threats.

 Unless they are targeting you specifically (in which case you should [get help]({{site.baseurl}}/help/)), hackers are looking for **scalable** and **large-scale** attacks.

+This is the best tool you have without the systematic list of threats that we don't have.
+We may not know how hackers tend to get in, but we're pretty sure about what they want.

 When you encounter a new threat, ask yourself: could this threat scale to likely affect me?
 And: could this threat breach a place that stores my data?

 In other words, is this threat scalable?
 Or is it large-scale?

-## My scaleability-sense is tingling
+## My scaleability sense is tingling

-That's the value of the VERIS schema (and caveats).
-It's not just *understandable*---it's also a good framework for estimating *scaleability*.
+That's the value of the VERIS schema (even with its caveats).
+It puts names to at least some of the threats you face.
+And these names are not just *understandable*---they're also a good framework for estimating *scaleability*.

 You might not know precisely how these attacks work or what these attacks mean specifically, but you should have an intuition for what can scale and what can't.